Skip to main content

 6. 6

-Find a sponsoring Wisconsin broker.
-You cannot activate your Salesperson license without an active Wisconsin broker willing to supervise your work.
+Affiliate with a sponsoring Wisconsin broker.
+You cannot activate a salesperson license without an active Wisconsin broker supervising your work.

 7. 7

-Pay the license fee ($75) and activate your license.
-Once your sponsoring broker submits the affiliation, the DSPS issues your active Wisconsin Salesperson license.
+Pay the DSPS license fee and activate.
+Once your broker submits the affiliation and your fee is paid, DSPS issues your active Wisconsin salesperson license.

-Use the AI Tutor for Wisconsin agency rules
+Use the AI Tutor for broker duties and foreclosure

 Regulator: Wisconsin Department of Safety and Professional Services (DSPS)